Inspiration FM: Programmes

+The boys in blue is a radio show that is broadcast from 7-9 am on Saturdays.
+It features Kieron Lawson as main-host/cohost, Simeon Njela as cohost and Malachi McNally as well.
+All 3 football fans support rivaling sides (Kieron with Everton, Simeon as Manchester United and Malachi with Liverpool).
+However, these rival fans do know a lot of football and give a valid opinion to various matters in the footballing world.
+They cover football on every form, local all the way to the Continental competitions.

 Activities

 Inspiration FM is a major sponsor of the Northampton Carnival and one of Inspiration FM's founding members Mark Dean sits on the organising committee.

 Inspiration FM produces the "Inspirations" Afro-Caribbean Show for BBC Radio Northampton.